iosifache/ubuntu-dotfiles/README.md

 |   └ ...                           installed applications
 ├── drivers                         Scripts for installing and customizing
 |   └ ...                           drivers
-├── helpers                         Scripts defining helper functions, imported
+├── filesystem                      Scripts for setting up the filesystem ├── helpers                         Scripts defining helper functions, imported
 |   └ ...                           and used in other scripts
 ├── ubuntu-customization            Scripts for customizing the operating